sigmdel/domoticz_button/README.md

 Of course, that may not be possible to reconnect to the Wi-Fi network if the last used wireless network is no longer available or if the ESP has never been connected.
 In that case, the button will start an access point (its own wireless network) and a small web server.
 The name (SSID) of the network will be shown on the display as well as the IP address of the web server.
 Log into to that network, using a desktop computer, tablet or smart phone, open URL 192.168.4.1 in a web browser and enter the name of the local wireless network and its password.
 Once the button has logged into the desired network, it will shut down its own wireless access point.

 Once a **Domoticz button** has connected to the local Wi-Fi network, it will always reconnect automatically to that network even if a new version of the firmware is loaded into the device or if a new version of the button configuration is loaded as explained below.
 Normally, that is the desired behaviour.
 But what if Domoticz is moved to a different wireless network and the original wireless network remains in use?
-Then the button will keep on logging into the original network.
-The solution is to select the **Clear Wi-Fi** action in the configuration [management](#managing) menu.
+Unfortunately, the button will keep on trying to log into the original network.
+To stop this, select the **Clear Wi-Fi** action in the configuration [management](#managing) menu.
 When that action is activated, the Wi-Fi credentials will be erased and the button will be restarted.
 It will start an access point as explained above and it will then be possible to enter the new credentials as explained in the previous paragraph.

 If the button logs onto the correct Wi-Fi network but cannot connect to the MQTT broker, then there are two explanations.